 The mental health, as we have seen through several unfortunate incidents, can be fragile, which also translates to the fragility of the physical health and well-being.
 As many studies have indicated, high stress levels tend to exacerbate as well as bring on other physical ailments.
 Stress, like any other disorder, can be treated so that persons live a healthier and improved quality of life.

 The incidents I mentioned above got me thinking about how we can use technology to monitor the health of our most at-risk workers – police officers, members of the Jamaica Defence Force (JDF), correctional officers – which would allow us to get the necessary interventions in place quickly.

 The technology that is available to us today can track several illnesses and alert a caregiver and user to any risk to health and well-being.
+Devices like portable ultrasound machines are also available online and can be used for initial assessments, among other things.
 If the doctors or nurses who care for these workers used remote care devices, they would be able to monitor each officer and get alerts when certain health metrics are above or below acceptable levels.
 For example, the device for this Peripheral Arterial Disease life-threatening disease, could identify any arterial blockages prematurely that could potentially cause any serious or life-threatening instances.

 The JDF’s system makes it easier than most to do this.
 The JDF has its own medical facilities and doctors who work with its members.
 These doctors already have health information on each member in a central area which, when digitised, will allow for easy analysis.

 An electronic system not too different from the one being put in place at the University Hospital of the West Indies, albeit on a smaller scale, will give them information on the health status of all JDF members, at their fingertips.
 Now, this is just a part of the equation.
 The rest will have to be filled in with the use of a remote care management unit.